 Customer and O-SP exchange UNI authentication credentials (IP whitelist addresses, registration identity/password, shared secrets, VPN configurations and credentials, etc. as appropriate).
 Likewise, C2 and Customer exchange user interface authentication credentials (this is the “indirect user interface” between the C2 and the Customer and is outside of UNI authentication between the Customer and O-SP).

 In conjunction with identity management procedure, O-SP populates C2 as an entity authorized to utilize Customer’s UNI in Customer’s AAA record.
-C2 establishes PKI credentials to authenticate itself to O-SP (e.g. via an Identity header signed with enterprise credentials – see “call flow and policy” below).
+C2 establishes PKI credentials to authenticate itself to O-SP (e.g. via an Identity header containing an “rcd” PASSporT signed with enterprise credentials – see “call flow and policy” below).
 The credentials need not be the same as those used to establish an identity for administrative purposes but they do need to resolve to the same EV-established subject name and should come from the same CA to assure they tie to the same identity-proofing practice.
 The O-SP would presumably know that they are not expecting SHAKEN Identity headers from a Customer outside the SHAKEN ecosystem, so they may choose to verify against CAs authorized to provide enterprise credentials.

 Call flow and policy